Avi-Rathod/helmproj/templates/sas-bases/examples/configure-elasticsearch/internal/run-user/README.md

 1. Copy the Run User transformer from `$deploy/sas-bases/examples/configure-elasticsearch/internal/run-user/run-user-transformer.yaml` into the `$deploy/site-config` directory.

 2. Open the run-user-transformer.yaml file for editing.
-Replace `{{ .values.USER_ID }}` with the UID under which the OpenSearch processes should run.
+Replace `{{ .Values.USER_ID }}` with the UID under which the OpenSearch processes should run.

 3. Add the run-user-transformer.yaml file to the transformers block of the base kustomization.yaml file (`$deploy/kustomization.yaml`).
 Here is an example: